Updated: Jan 31

-“And then her heart changed, or at least she understood it; and the winter passed, and the sun shone upon her.” ― J.R.R.
-Tolkien, The Return of the King
+“And then her heart changed, or at least she understood it; and the winter passed, and the sun shone upon her.”― J.R.R.
+Tolkien

 I love the changing of the seasons.
 The sweet spring days that awaken the earth with new growth.
 The hot, dry days of summer when the horses are turned out contentedly to graze.
 The crisp, colorful days of fall.
 And yes, even winter with is dark, cold, wet days!
 Every season has its joys along with its own specific set of challenges.